 The cause of this insufficient resolution is based on the sampling of the level of a signal, or in other words, having too few bits to accurately define the signal level during the sampling process.
-Typically analog to digital converters have a specified voltage range which they can accept.
+Typically analog to digital converters have a specified voltage range that they can accept.
 The range is ±10 Volts.
-The ADC’s in these systems are 24-bit which means the total range of 20 Volts (±10 Volts) are 16777216 (224) different levels.
-This should be more than sufficient number of levels to adequately define the signal level from most transducers.
+The ADC’s in these systems are 24-bit which means the total range of 20 Volts (±10 Volts) is 16777216 (224) different levels.
+This should be more than a sufficient number of levels to adequately define the signal level from most transducers.
 To demonstrate this, a signal is sampled with adequate amplitude resolution (Figure 1).

 Figure 1: Data sampled with adequate

 Now the same data artificially modified introducing an extreme amount of rounding error is shown in Figure 2.
-The levels of approximately -15 EU to +12.5 EU has been rounded to quantized levels of -12, -8, -4, 0, 4, 8, and 12.
+The levels of approximately -15 EU to +12.5 EU have been rounded to quantized levels of -12, -8, -4, 0, 4, 8, and 12.
 This, of course, is an exaggeration, but it becomes visually apparent that there is a problem with this data.

 What does this mean about the spectrum of a measurement taken with inadequate amplitude resolution?
 I have processed both these signals using the RMS Auto spectrum analysis tool and overlayed the results (See Figure 3).
-At first thought one might expect to see this quantization carried over into the spectrum.
-This is not the case due to how the amplitude of each of the frequency bins are calculated in the FFT calculations.
+At first thought, one might expect to see this quantization carried over into the spectrum.
+This is not the case due to how the amplitude of each of the frequency bins is calculated in the FFT calculations.
 A significantly higher noise floor is apparent for the signal with the quantization error.
 This can potentially mask peaks in the spectrum at or below this noise floor

 Taking a closer look, it appears there is a discrepancy in the amplitudes of the two signals (Figure 4).
 Further investigation into this was to bandpass the time signals (w/o quantization error and w/ quantization error) around the frequencies of the 2 dominant peaks in the spectral data (2 Hz and 58 Hz).
 The RMS values of each of these 2 bandpass time signals were calculated and there is very close agreement to those values in the spectral calculations